coffeesource-net/coffeesource_app/README.md

 1. **Install Docker**.

-Download Docker from his [offical web site](https://docs.docker.com/engine/installation/) and install it.
+Download Docker from his [offical website](https://docs.docker.com/engine/installation/) and install it.

 2. **Clone the project**.